9 things to consider when choosing an agency

 Picking an agency partner can be difficult and a big responsibility.
-It’s the difference between a longstanding partnership that drives growth and sales, and a financial burden that delivers little or nothing to your bottom line.
-Plus, there are thousands of agencies in the UK so knowing where to start can be daunting, Admittedly, taking advice from an agency might seem biased, but our team has been responsible for multiple in-house marketing budgets and have ourselves chosen various agency partners.
-So here is our advice, and a few things we wish we’d known or asked at the time.
-We promise it doesn’t just say choose Melt Digital – though of course we hope you do!
+It’s the difference between a longstanding partnership that drives growth and sales, and just another line item that comes out of your budget every month for no gain.
+Plus, there are thousands of agencies in the UK so knowing where to start can be daunting.
+We kno what you're thinking, but our team has been responsible for multiple in-house marketing budgets at start-ups and large corporates alike, and we've chosen various agency partners ourselves.

 1. Do they understand your business and industry?

-Sounds simple enough, but finding an agency that truly understands your business – the inner workings, goals and challenges – can be difficult.
-So how can you decipher this?
+Sounds simple enough, but finding an agency that truly understands your business - what you actually do, your goals, challenges and your market - can be difficult.
+So how can you work this out?
 As part of your proposal process, ask the agency to outline their interpretation of your business, industry landscape and goals, as well as their proposed strategy.
 This can be a quick way to gauge whether they understand your business or not.
-Previous experience in your industry certainly helps too, but isn’t always necessary.
+Previous experience in your industry certainly helps too, but isn’t always necessary - a smart agency can learn your industry quickly and bring perspective you don't have.

 2. Price